 Even when the law doesn’t say you have to have a written contract, you should have one if you’re exchanging something expensive.
 For example, a written contract is a good idea if you’re buying or selling:

 - a work of art

 If a problem arises, you can go back to the written contract rather than argue over “who said what” when the agreement was reached.

-A contract doesn’t have to be pages long and full of legal terminology.
+A contract doesn’t have to be pages long and full of legalese.
 In fact, it’s better if the contract is concise and in language all parties understand.
 See our template for a basic contract and tips on how to write a legal contract.

 4. Read and understand any contract

 Read the fine print on any contract before you sign.
-Don’t take the signing of this document lightly.
+Don’t take this step lightly.

-- Go over every section of the document, including any text on the reverse side of printed pages.
+- Go over every section, including any text on the reverse side of printed pages.

-- Ask the other party to explain what things in the agreement mean if you don’t understand them.
+- Ask the other party to explain anything you don’t understand.

-- Fill in all areas of the document or put a line through them if there are blank spaces.
+- Fill in all areas of the document, and put a line through any blank spaces to prevent anything being added later.